What is the Intervention Hub?

 Internal Intervention and Support

-We have a number of staff working within the Intervention hub who can provide bespoke intervention for a wide range of needs.
-The Hub and the Intervention team work closely together to decide which intervention is most appropriate for the individual student.
-The Assess, Plan, Do, Review model is also used here so that we can monitor the success of each intervention and help to inform future support.
+We have a number of staff working within Student Services, who can provide bespoke intervention for a wide range of needs.
+The Hub and Student Services work closely together to decide which intervention is most appropriate for the individual student.
+The Assess, Plan, Do, Review model is also used here so that we can monitor the success of each intervention, analyse impact and help to inform future support.

 Examples of interventions include: